Nainish-Rai/stupid-mails/memory-bank/user-stories.md

 ## Core Functionality

-### Title: Automated Email Classification and Labeling
+### Title: Automated Email Classification and In-App Labeling

 As an overwhelmed email user,
-I want my emails to be automatically categorized using AI and labeled directly in Gmail, So that I can quickly identify important messages without feeling anxious about my inbox.
+I want my emails to be automatically categorized using AI and labeled within the app, So that I can quickly identify important messages without feeling anxious about my inbox.

 Acceptance Criteria:

-1. System securely connects to user's Gmail account using OAuth
+1. System securely connects to user's Gmail account using OAuth with read-only access
 2. AI analyzes email content, sender, and context using the user's personalized criteria
-3. System applies appropriate Gmail labels from predefined categories (ATTN, TAKE-A-LOOK, MARKETING, etc.)
+3. System applies appropriate labels within the app from predefined categories (ATTN, TAKE-A-LOOK, MARKETING, etc.)
-4. Classification process completes within 15 minutes of email receipt
+4. Classification process completes within 15 minutes of email retrieval
-5. Labeled emails appear in Gmail with visual distinction for easy identification
+5. Labeled emails appear in the app interface with visual distinction for easy identification

 ### Title: Personalized Classification Criteria